Telion/Simplua/README.md

 Simplua does not facilitate object oriented programming or any other paradigm beyond what the native Lua API supports.
 It simply makes the existing features easier to use.

+This library is a work in progress.
+Don't expect anything to work yet.

 Requirements
 ============